SaizFerri/ros-robotic-task/README.md

 ### Optimization

 The goal of a neural network is to minimize the loss and therefore find the best combination of parameters.
 One could manually adjust the parameters until a perfect set is found but this would take a lot of time.
 Instead we can use the partial derivative of the loss function which gives us a gradient.
 This gradient points in the direction of steepest ascent, if we take the negative of the gradient we can update the parameters by this gradient and through an iterative process arrive at the bottom of the function which corresponds to the best set of parameters.
+For this task I used the Adam optimizer.

 ### Backpropagation